pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

     9998: -2321 ..
 2400; -2445 ..
 2447; field size:   633; counts size:  2755
     9999: -2322 ..
 2400; -2445 ..
 2448; field size:   633; counts size:  2755

 This is caused by some gliders flying away.
-Closer inspection of the colony shows that there are thirteen gliders and some pulsars.
+A closer inspection of the colony shows that there are thirteen gliders and some pulsars.
 108 cells die and 108 are born on each step -- the test isn't meaningless at all.

 Let's apply various hash functions at step 4,400 and see how many slots in the 8,192-sized table are used: